JianLoong/blog/content/entries/2019-11/foreignkeys.md

 {{% /notice %}}

-Please do note that the post is actually dated **Dec 10, 2016**, this is about 3 years ago.
 In the post, it is mentioned that **"At GitHub we do not use foreign keys, ever, anywhere."**.
 This post is actually made by Shlomi Noach, who a principal Software Engineer at Github.
+Please do note that the post is actually dated **Dec 10, 2016**, this is about 3 years ago.
+And of course Github runs a **RDMS** instead of a **NoSQL** in that context.

-Based on the post it can be seen that the main reasons for not using FKs are as follows
+Based on the post it can be seen that the main reasons for not using FKs are as follows (as mentioned by Shlomi)

-- FKs are in your way to shard your database.
-Your app is accustomed to rely on FK to maintain integrity, instead of doing it on its own.
+- FKs are **in your way to shard your database.** Your app is accustomed to rely on FK to maintain integrity, instead of doing it on its own.
 It may even rely on FK to cascade deletes (shudder).
 When eventually you want to shard or extract data out, you need to change & test the app to an unknown extent.

 - FKs are a performance impact.
 The fact they require indexes is likely fine, since those indexes are needed anyhow.
 But the lookup made for each insert/delete is an overhead.